Understanding the accounting treatment for R&D tax credits

 If you’re claiming under the SME scheme, you’ll find the accounting treatment of R&D tax relief pretty straightforward, because the tax credits are non taxable.
 This means that when you include R&D tax credit benefits under the SME scheme in financial statements, you should recognise the relief as an additional deduction.

-Accounting Treatment for RDEC
+Accounting treatment for RDEC

 Providing financial relief primarily to large companies investing in cutting edge advancement, this scheme offers a reasonable return on eligible investment in qualifying research and development projects.